cogmaster-stats/python-cogstats/_sources/install.txt

 the password neurodebian as it you had a qwerty keyboard (thus typing "neurodebiqn with a French keyboard").

 So, back to the NeuroDebian Setup Wizard.
 First you will be asked to install some updates to your system, make sure your computer is connected to the internet, then carry on, and enter the password "neurodebian".
-Once you have downloaded and installed the , click on the "Close" button and a new setup wizard window appears that will help you install some very useful additional packages.
+Once you have downloaded and installed the updates, click on the "Close" button and a new setup wizard window appears that will help you install some very useful additional packages.
 You can participate to the packages popularity survey if you want, then, select Python: Neuroimaging.
 If you want to look at the virtual machine video demo from within the virtual machine, you'd better select the Adobe Flash plugin as well.
 This installation will take few minutes.

 As the installation completes, the web browser will show you the NeuroDebian Virtual Machine Welcome page.
 However the installation for our purpose still needs few steps: we will now install specific neuroimaging packages.
 Go to the "Application menu" -> "NeuroDebian" -> "Medical Imaging", then select the following packages and install them one after the other:

 - "dcm2nii"
 - "FSLView"